EPCCed/2024-11-04-archer2-intro-develop/README.md

-# ARCHER2 for package users
+# Introduction to ARCHER2 for Developers

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]